5 Minute Read

 Can you expect the same?
-While overall home values have risen rapidly nationwide, how much they’ve risen varies from state to state, city to city and even neighborhood to neighborhood.
-According to CoreLogic’s quarterly equity report, nearly 20% of homes with a mortgage remain under-equitied, meaning the homeowners have less than 20% equity in their properties.
-Another 10% have negative equity, and the homeowner owes more than the home is worth.
+While overall home values have risen rapidly nationwide, how much they’ve risen varies from state to state, city to city, and even neighborhood to neighborhood.
+According to CoreLogic’s quarterly equity report, nearly 15% of homes with a mortgage remain under-equitied, meaning the homeowners have less than 20% equity in their properties.
+Another 8% have negative equity, which means the homeowner owes more than the home is worth.

 Make sure you’re not in that boat by consulting an experienced real estate agent who specializes in your local housing market.
-Your agent can tell you how much buyers will be willing to pay for your home so you can decide if you’ve built up enough equity to sell now, or if you need to wait a little longer.
+Your agent can tell you how much buyers will be willing to pay for your home so you can decide whether you’ve built up enough equity to sell now or you need to wait a little longer.

 Step Three: Set Your Budget and Look for a Good Deal

-Peter and Cheryl crunched the numbers and estimate they could afford to purchase a $265,000 home.
-But conservative home buying paid off for them in the past, so they plan to aim smaller, keeping their monthly payment to $1,200 on a 15-year mortgage.
+Peter and Cheryl crunched the numbers and estimated they could afford to purchase a $265,000 home.
+But conservative home-buying paid off for them in the past, so they plan to aim smaller, keeping their monthly payment to $1,200 on a 15-year mortgage.

 You May Also Like